insin/nwb/docs/Configuration.md

 #### `webpack`: `Object`

-Webpack configuration must be provided in a `webpack` object.
+Webpack configuration can be provided in a `webpack` object.

 ##### `loaders`: `Object`